TransportDebuger/TransportDebuger/README.md

 - 👋 Hi, I’m @TransportDebuger.
 Now i'm a student of School21 (Moscow campus).
 - 👀 I’m interested in learning of progamm languages.
 - 🌱 I’m currently learning C/C++, Qt5, and other frameworks in C++.
+Also i'm working on DevOps and Python.
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me by e-mail: aiden_pride@mail.ru